Lúcia G. Lohmann

 Lúcia Garcez Lohmann is a Brazilian botanist specialized in neotropical biodiversity, with an emphasis on plant ecology and evolution in the Amazon Basin.
-She is President of the Missouri Botanical Garden and George Engelmann Professor Botany at Washington University in Saint Louis.
+She is President of the Missouri Botanical Garden and George Engelmann Professor Botany at Washington University in St. Louis.

 Early life and education

 Lohmann was born in Brazil.
 She completed her undergraduate degree in biological sciences at the University of São Paulo (USP) in 1995.
 Her undergraduate thesis focused on the Bignoniaceae family from the Serra do Cipó in Minas Gerais.
 She investigated the documenting the biodiversity of the Amazon Basin.

 Lohmann continued her studies at the University of Missouri–St. Louis, where she earned a master's degree in tropical biology and conservation in 1998 and a Ph.D. in ecology, evolution, and systematics in 2003.
 Her doctoral research examined the biogeography and evolutionary history of the trumpet-creeper plant family, Bignoniaceae.
 Her dissertation was titled, Phylogeny, Classification, Morphological Diversification and Biogeography of Bignonieae (Bignoniaceae, Lamiales).
 Elizabeth A. Kellogg and Peter F. Stevens were her doctoral advisors.

 Lohmann completed postdoctoral research at the Missouri Botanical Garden's Center for Conservation and Sustainable Development in 2004.
 During this period, she utilized the Garden's Herbarium specimens and geospatial tools to address various evolutionary, ecological, and conservation challenges.
 Her work contributed to advancing the understanding of plant species' distribution and evolution, with a particular emphasis on conservation strategies for endangered species.